eighteyes/tt-rules/manual.md

 Build - Same.
 Has priority over Trolls.
 Costs one less Minion.

 ## Boss Auto Actions:

-Heal at closest shop or Build to Hub if needed.
+Priority: Heal at closest shop or Build to Hub if needed.
+Then build to Player Huts, then Cycle.
+Cycle: Intimidate Workers until no room in Hut, then build a hovels off Hut.

+### Turn 5, 7, 9:
+> Boss Steals a Public Worker.
+> Build to Player Huts: Builds towards closest hut until non-hub path is complete.
+Hates straight lines.

-### On Turn 10:
+### Turn 10:
 > Intimidate : Steals one Worker from each Troll, going in order starting at closest.

-> Builds towards closest hut until non-hub path is complete, then do next.
-Hates straight lines.

-> Boss can't steal worker?
+Troll can defend.
+Boss will attack 3x, and if he wins one, he gets the worker.

+> No Private Minion to Steal?
 Strike instead.

-Once complete, Builds Hovel off Hut
+Once complete, Builds Hovel off Hut.

 ### Turn 20:
 > Intimidate: Total of 4 Workers.
 Builds Pit next to Hut.
 Adds Hovel